Sammckay12/dummy_proj/README.md

 # MakersBnB specification

+WEDNESDAY TO DO LIST:
+- Remove log in/sign up from every page when logged in
+- Formatting the listing
+- Add button to go to new-listing page
+- link user and listing tables to zero to many database
+- Data validation for dates? (limit them to one format)..HTML Calendar plugin
+- Price per day
+- Bullet proof the dates

 We would like a web application that allows users to list spaces they have available, and to hire spaces for the night.

 ## Headline specifications